 New Tech and New Platforms Bring New Support Woes

-Pulling off an immaculate in-person event is challenging enough.
+Pulling off an immaculate on-site event is challenging enough.
 Now event planners are expected to pile on one or more new layers of technology — and keep all modes of the event running smoothly.

 Better Use of Analytics, More Focus on Engagement

-As virtual events platforms mature, expect a greater focus on both analytics and engagement.
+As virtual events platforms mature, expect a greater focus on analytics and engagement.
 Both of these areas were early promises of going digital, but it takes nuance and care to make the most of either.

 Expecting engagement numbers to reach similar levels to in-person events isn’t realistic in most contexts.
 Still, engagement matters, and putting causes and motivations to any perceived lapses in engagement can help an event planner iterate, improving engagement for the next event on the calendar.